 If you are sick, please stay home and notify your supervisor.

-If an employee has tested positive, you must isolate for a minimum of five days and notify Human Resources.
+If an employee has tested positive, you must isolate for a minimum of five days and notify your supervisor.
 You must also wear a well-fitting face covering for at least five days after the date of the positive test.

 The university will continue to monitor the local situation, adjust standards accordingly and communicate policy changes through campus email.